 Groups can tour the museum on a pre-booked, self-guided visit free of charge.
 Booking your group visit in advance helps prevent clashes with other groups or events on your preferred day.

 Visits take place during normal opening hours.
-We suggest touring the museum will take between one and two hours depending on how long you spend looking at the displays.
+We suggest touring the museum will take between one and 2 hours depending on how long you spend looking at the displays.

-Groups may be able to book a handling box of museum objects for use during the visit.
-These are themed around popular topics linked to the Wonders of the Peak gallery, for example the Stone Age.
+Groups can book the handling boxes for use during the visit.
+These are themed around the main education resources and popular topics linked to the Wonders of the Peak gallery, the Stone Age to Iron Age and Romans.

 More information about group and educational visits is attached to this page.